m-nt-s-no/school_yard/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature-branch`)
 5. Open a pull request

+## License

+All rights reserved for now, but I don't want to discourage collaboration so this could change.

 ## Contact